manolisgi/Team-Profile-Generator/README.md

 Your repository is licensed under an mit open source license, so other people can contribute more easily.More information can be found by clicking this [link.](https://choosealicense.com/licenses/mit)

 ## 🤝 [Contributing](#table-of-contents)
-We are open to all kinds of contributions.
+I am open to all kinds of contributions.
 If you want to:
 * 🤔 Suggest a feature
 * 🐛 Report an issue
 * 📖 Improve documentation
 * 👨‍💻 Contribute to the code

-We are excited that you are reading this and are willing to contribute.
+I am excited that you are reading this and are willing to contribute.
 No need to think big.
 Even a typo fix might save our day and make you a hero.
 Every contribution counts!

 Feel free to check [issues page](https://github.com/manolisgi/Team-Profile-Generator/issues)